VMware vSAN HCI Mesh Tech Note

 Monitor HCI Mesh

 VMware vSAN HCI Mesh includes a number of default health checks that ensure a solution will be supportable at setup.
-In addition to this, the vSAN performance service when run on both clusters is capable of providing end to end visibility of the IO path for both the clusters providing compute and storage to the virual machine.
+In addition to this, the vSAN performance service when run on both clusters is capable of providing end-to-end visibility of the IO path for both the clusters providing compute and storage to the virtual machine.
 A new "Remote VM" tab will appear on clusters consuming remote storage that enable this performance visibility.
 This provides Metrics about clusters in the perspective of remote vSAN VM consumption.

-When Reviewing Capcity usage from the vSAN capacity monitoring dashboard, a tool tip will appear with a quick link to any remote mounted datastores.
+When viewing capacity usage from the vSAN capacity monitoring dashboard, a tooltip will appear with a quick link to any remote-mounted datastores.

 HCI Mesh Design Considerations